Chemaclass/knob-mvc/README.md

 		<div id="content">
 			{{$ content }}
-				You don't have to see this text, cause you have to override this tag's "content" in your child template.
+				You shouln't see this text, because you should override this "content" tag in your child template.
 			{{/content }}
 		</div>